framenolan/buddygram/README.md

 Buddygram works via "vites" invitations that will posted by the host, to parties, dinner parties, or simply a get together with friends.
 Clients will be able to post, add a comment and upload a picture to share their experience.
 For safety reasons it is essential that users register themselves in the app to be able to see the upcoming "vites" and rsvp them.

+## USER STORY
+AS A new person in town
+I WANT to get to know new people in the area, enjoy new hobbies and adventures, and share new memories with them THEN I feel like home!

 ## Usage

 * To use the app,first visit our site! .